evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Equipment.md

         self.obj.attributes.add(self.save_attribute, self.slots, category="inventory")
 ```

-This is a compact and functioning little handler.
+This is a compact and functional little handler.
 Before analyzing how it works, this is how
 we will add it to the Character:

 ```python